apollographql/apollo/docs/source/platform/editor-plugins.md

 <img src="../images/editors/perf-annotation.png" width="80%" style="margin: 5%" alt="Performance annotation next to a field">

-<h3 id="jump-to-def">Jump to definition</h3>
+<h3 id="navigating-projects">Navigating projects</h3>

-Navigating large codebases can be difficult.
-In GraphQL projects, fragments of an operation may be shared throughout the project.
-Rather than navigating imports to find fragment definitions, the Apollo extension lets developers jump straight to it.
-Just command + click (mac) on a fragment to go to its definition.
+Navigating large codebases can be difficult, but the Apollo GraphQL extension makes this easier than ever.
+Right-clicking on any field in operations or schemas gives you the ability to jump to (or peek at) definitions, as well as find any other references to that field in your project.
+Searching a project for any occurrence of a certain field is now a thing of the past!

 <img src="../images/editors/jump-to-def.gif" width="80%" style="margin: 5%" alt="Using jump to definition on a fragment">